Improving the IMEX method with a residual balanced decomposition: Filters from iterative solvers

-Time-step convergence is studied in this section using examples of ODEs that originate from the semi-discretization of PDEs.
-The purpose of these examples is to show that SIMEX-RK can maintain accuracy even if the computational effort placed in the filter $\calF$ is small compared to the effort placed in the solver $\calS$ of IMEX-RK.
-In this section, the numerical convergence rate is studied as $h$ is decreased while keeping the spatial discretization parameter $\delta x$ fixed.
+Numerical time-step convergence rate of a non-linear filter is studied in this section using an ODE that originates from the semi-discretization of a PDE.
+The numerical convergence rate is studied as $h$ is decreased while keeping the spatial discretization parameter $\delta x$ fixed.
+We select a coarse $\delta x$ so that the ODE is not stiff.